 There are not always clear and easy answers on this road to simplicity.

 Countless people Marie Kondo their homes or reduce their possessions in a search for simplicity.
-But owning 103 items, choosing a minimalist wardrobe or living out of a camper van are not enough to calm an anxious heart.
-To remind someone of their worth, to help an individual truly live with purpose, health and joy.
+But owning 103 items, choosing a minimalist wardrobe or living out of a camper van is not enough to calm an anxious heart.
+To remind someone of their worth, to help an individual truly live with purpose, health, and joy.

 Sometimes these choices are simply another form of hiding, of performing.
 Of measuring up.
 And sometimes they lead to greater mess making than before the decluttering process began.
 Throwing your husband’s stuff away may not be a good decision after all.
 Aggressively forcing your family to come on board with your minimizing may lead to more strife than peace.
 Following the crowd without defining your own version of a full, joyful life can be destructive.